|Title||BURNT CHRISTMAS TREE|

 |Selina Miles||Scoundrel||Director BTS|

-As Christmas 2019 approached, bushfires had already destroyed hundreds of rural Australian homes.
+As Christmas 2019 approached, raging bushfires had already destroyed hundreds of rural Australian homes.
 These communities needed help recovering from the most devastating natural disaster in decades, during what was supposed to be the most joyful time of the year.
 Meanwhile, those living in smoke-choked Sydney and beyond felt helpless.
 The Red Cross wanted a powerful way to launch their bushfire appeal that would help those unaffected by the fires truly comprehend their destruction – and provide a simple way to help.
+All through mostly earned media.

 The response, in smoke-choked Sydney and beyond, was humbling.
-We managed interviews with Reuters and CNN International.
 The City of Sydney, the Lord Mayor Clover Moore, the Red Cross and thousands more shared the Tree on social media.
+Dozens of Australian news stations ran the story – all featuring haunting imagery of the tree.
 And soon, the world took notice.
 As word spread, the Burnt Christmas Tree became a symbol of support and solidarity.
 Its story was told more than 320 times in over 30 countries, by publications like The New York Times, CNN and The Washington Post.
+We managed interviews with Reuters and CNN International – in-depth conversations with our artist about Red Cross’ bushfire relief.
 Ultimately, the Burnt Christmas Tree reached over 700 million people, launching a Red Cross fundraising campaign that earned over $213 million from concerned world citizens who had previously felt helpless in the face of the bushfires.